provanpm/WEATHERIT/README.md

 ## Weekly Meeting

-Sunday at 5 PM.
+Saturday 4PM.
 Use this Teams:

 [Office Hours Teams]()